 Responding to security events

-When a malicious operation occurs on your pool or is suspected, SES Evolution makes it possible to detect and/or block it while generating a security event.
+When a malicious operation occurs or is suspected to have occurred on your pool, SES Evolution can detect and/or block it while generating a security event.
 It is also possible to respond to the event by performing a remediation on affected workstations.
 Remediation is a set of operations that make it possible to limit the impact of attacks and fix any damage caused.

 EXAMPLES